AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - Cannot add more than 2 remote and 2 local subnet pair tunnels to a Site2Cloud policy based connection with the Aviatrix Controller.

   - Workaround: Use Site2Cloud to delete or add new subnet pair tunnels to a Site2Cloud policy based connection.
+- **AVX-17348** - OCI is not yet compatible with the 6.6 release.
+Until a new image is available, initializing your controller to the latest will fail.
+As a workaround, initialize your controller to 6.5 first and upgrade to 6.6.
+Controllers already installed with 6.3 or newer should be able to upgrade to 6.6 without issue.

 **Issues Corrected in Release 6.6**